Produced with the best quality New Zealand dairy ingredients to meet New Zealand’s strict Non-GMO criteria

-The genetic modification creates combinations of plant, animal, bacteria, and virus genes that do not occur in nature or through traditional crossbreeding methods.
+The genetic modification creates combinations of plant, animal, bacteria, and virus genes that neither occur in nature nor achievable through traditional crossbreeding methods.

 Most GMOs have been engineered to withstand direct application of herbicide and/or to produce an insecticide.

-However, new technologies are now being used to artificially develop other traits in plants, such as a resistance to browning in apples, and to create new organisms using synthetic biology.
+However, new technologies are now being used to artificially develop some other traits in plants, such as a resistant feature to avert browning in apples, and to create new organisms using synthetic biology.

 Are GMOs safe?

 In the absence of credible independent long-term feeding studies, the safety of GMOs is unknown.
-Increasingly, citizens are taking matters into their own hands and choosing to opt-out of the GMO experiment.
+Increasingly, consumers are showing reluctance to GMOs and choosing to opt-out of the GMO experiment.

 Are GMOs labelled?

-Sixty-four countries around the world, including Australia, Japan, and all of the countries in the European Union, require genetically modified foods to be labelled.
-Canada does not require any GMO labelling.
+Sixty-four countries around the world, including Australia, Japan, and all the European countries, require genetically modified foods to be labelled.
+Canada does not call for any GMO labelling.

 GMOs are not currently labelled in the United States.
 However, the National Bioengineered Food Disclosure Standard (NBFDS) was published in the Federal Register on December 21, 2018.
-This law, which you may have heard called the DARK Act, is the start of mandatory GMO labelling in the United States.
+This law, popular as the DARK Act, is the start of mandatory GMO labelling in the United States.

 It means that some—but not all—products containing GMOs will have to be labelled by 2022.
-In its current form, categorical exemptions prevent this law from delivering meaningful protections Americans deserve.
+In its current form, categorical exemptions often prevent this law from delivering meaningful protections US consumers may deserve.

 What are the impacts of GMOs on the environment?